 I’d recommend creating two virtual machines, one for Linux Desktop and another for Linux Server.
 A VM with Linux Desktop provides the familiar GUI, but takes up more space on disk, and a Linux Server VM is most suitable for corporate workflow.

-Consequently, you need to download two packages to follow this guide step-by-step (alternatively, create one VM fitting your purposes):
+Consequently, you need to download two ISO packages to follow this guide step-by-step (alternatively, create one VM fitting your purposes):

 - The latest LTS version of Ubuntu Desktop, 64-bit ARM (ARMv8/AArch64),